kammitama5/kammitama5.github.io/_posts/2021-11-24-Tuesday-November-24th.md

 in terms of our values, knowledge and our stories.
 How does that affect our vision of the future, plans for the future.
 To have the means to go out and do the things you want to do, and educate yourself in a way that is powerful to your mind and not traumatic and makes you feel like trash for the sake of getting a piece of paper.
 - And creating your own "thing" comes from understanding that your own has value, loving your own and being able to cultivate a community around it.
+After all, what does it say about a community where one's accomplishments and value only comes from the external validation of another?

 ## This week
 - I'm mostly working through stuff, resting, and I've already been asked to do a podcast and work on a review for something else. so I'm pretty busy.